 In 2018, Glasgow Art Club will operate free guided tours every Tuesday from the beginning of October until mid-December.

 House for an Art Lover was designed by Charles Rennie Mackintosh in 1901 but was not built until 1989, using plans he submitted as part of a competition in German art magazine ‘Zeitschrift für Innendekoration’.
 Built to exceptional standards, the building houses a beautiful Main Hall, Dining Room, and a Music Room, which all form part of the unique atmosphere that you'll find in this amazing building.

-To honour and celebrate Charles Rennie Mackintosh, the City of Glasgow has installed an innovative network of Bluetooth beacons at all Mackintosh venues so when you're walking around the city, each beacon communicates with the Go Glasgow app to reveal the story of each building as you arrive or pass by.
+To honour Charles Rennie Mackintosh, the City of Glasgow has installed an innovative network of Bluetooth beacons at all Mackintosh venues so when you're walking around the city, each beacon communicates with the Go Glasgow app to reveal the story of each building as you arrive or pass by.
 The app also provides practical information for each venue, Mackintosh news & events and a map of all the venues.
 The app is free and you can download from either the App Store or Google Play.